Filipe-Vasconcelos-Batista/SmartCellar/README.md

-# SmartCellar
+# Welcome to SmartCellar

-# Welcome to My Event Management App
+SmartCellar is a web app currently in development that aims to help people manage their inventory, whether its a small or large storage space/s.
 This project was created for the Turing College specialization sprint in PHP.
 It is the fourth project in the series.

 ## Part 0 - Setup